 Do you want to learn how to memorize scripture?
 Or maybe you just need some fresh scripture memorization ideas?

-The Bible tells us in Ephesians 6:17 to take up the Sword of the Spirit, which is the Word of God.
+Scripture memorization can be an excellent tool you can use as you study your Bible.
+Plus, the Bible tells us in Ephesians 6:17 to take up the Sword of the Spirit, which is the Word of God.
 But how can you wield your Sword when you don’t even know it?
 You can’t pull out relevant scripture to fight back temptations (like Jesus did in the desert) if you don’t have those scriptures written on your heart.

 And this is why memorizing scripture is so important.
 You need to write God’s precious Word on your heart so that the Holy Spirit can bring it to remembrance when you are under stress, feeling overwhelmed, fighting anxiety, struggling with temptations, wanting to improve as a wife, mother, or in another are of your life, and more.
 Knowing God’s Word will equip you to bring your Sword to the battlefield.